 Whole Systems Energy Assessment - SEA

-SEA corrects that with a scientific method for:
+SEA provides a general method for:

 Published in Sustainability (MDPI)

 Studies in EROI (Energy Return on Investment